speeeee/esoteric/README.md

 ## L__I_
 A language in its beginning stages that is supposed to be loosely based off of logic programming.

+## GOLFLANG
+A "language" based somewhat off of golf.

 # On hiatus

 ## LM